03 Types Of Sleep Apnea: OSA, CSA, CompSAS

 Complex sleep apnea (CompSAS)

-Complex sleep apnea, also known as mixed sleep apnea or treatment-emergent central sleep apnea, is the most severe form of sleep apnea.
+Complex sleep apnea (CompSAS), also known as mixed sleep apnea or treatment-emergent central sleep apnea, is the most severe form of sleep apnea.
 Initially, a person may have obstructive sleep apnea, which is characterized by a physical obstruction of the airway.
 However, after starting treatment for OSA, central sleep apnea may sometimes develop.
 It combines features of both Obstructive Sleep Apnea (OSA) and Central Sleep Apnea (CSA).
 This makes it more complex to treat, as it involves both physical airway obstruction and central nervous system issues, potentially leading to more severe health risks if left untreated.

 Symptoms of CompSAS